zfanli/demo-adjustable-web/README.md

 - [ ] Fixed Header and Footer on the top and bottom
 - [ ] Adjustable Panels on the center
   - [ ] 5 panels
-  - [ ] 1 ot them should be 2x large
+  - [ ] 1 of them should be 2x large
-  - [ ] other 4 panels should be same size
+  - [ ] other 4 panels should be the same size
   - [ ] draggable and resizable
   - [ ] collapsible from panel to icon
   - [ ] expandable from icon to panel